dummylabs/mqtt-sensor/README.md

 # How to install

-1. Clone this repository to a convinient place `https://github.com/dummylabs/mqtt-sensor`
+1. Clone this repository to a convinient place `git clone https://github.com/dummylabs/mqtt-sensor`
 2. Create a folder in the home directory of a user which will run this script `mkdir -p ~/.cfg/mqtt_conf`
 3. Create the configuration file with the path to mosquitto_pub utility, ip address of mqtt server and user credentials: